coffee-shop-devs/macm1libvirt/README.md

 ## Prerequisits and Constraints

 - I followed a [tutorial I found online](https://www.naut.ca/blog/2021/12/09/arm64-vm-on-macos-with-libvirt-qemu/) to run the libvirt qemu setup.
-- My user is not in the sudoers file, I am not an admin.
-- I have jamf installed and running as usual, not violating any security policies as far as I know.
 - My chipset is an aarm64 architecture (M1, see stats)
 - I installed [UTM](https://github.com/utmapp/UTM) to get qemu working and jumpstart this process
   - it has the ability to output the qemu-system command it uses to launch VMs